aerobless/StrangeDungeonVR/docs/index.md

 ### 0.2 (next release)
 * ...
+* Enabled holsters.
+Sword and torch can now be holstered.
+* Added usable torch with point light.
+Although the sword/flashlight idea looked interesting it was a pain to fight in close quarters when not properly seeing the enemies.
 * Humanoid agents now have a wandering capability when they're not tracking a player.
 This makes them appear more life-like from the distance.
 * Further improved navmeshes for all tiles.
 Passing spike traps has now a higher cost so AI will try to avoid them.
 * New lighting system.
 The players main weapon now provides a spotlight capability.
 The main directional light was removed.
 This makes the dungeon more scary and dark.